rkp678/Project2_GroupC/README.md

 <img src="./images/Skills.png" width="500" height="500" />

-We selected seven key skills from this list to use in our analysis, as mentioned above.
+We selected key skills from this course to use in our analysis, as listed above.
 #

 ##  Data Preparation and Analysis: